Mobile menu toggle

 In 1983, Steve Jobs wooed Pepsi executive John Sculley to Apple with one of the most famous lines in business: “Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?”

-Jobs and Sculley ran Apple together as co-CEOs, blending cutting edge technology (the first Mac) with cutting edge advertising (the famous 1984 ad) and world-class design.
+Jobs and Sculley ran Apple together as co-CEOs, blending cutting-edge technology (the first Macintosh computer) with cutting-edge advertising (the famous 1984 ad) and world-class design.
 But it soon soured, and Sculley is best known today for forcing Jobs’ resignation after a boardroom battle for control of the company.

 “There are many product development and marketing lessons I learned working with Steve in the early days,” says Sculley.
 “It’s impressive how he still sticks to his same first principles years later.”